asuvarna31/asuvarna31.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD student in the Department of Computer Science at UCLA.
+I am a third-year PhD student in the Department of Computer Science at UCLA.
 I am fortunate to be advised by [Prof. Saadia Gabriel](https://saadia-gabriel.github.io/).

 My research focuses on post-training data recipes and training paradigms for improving the [reasoning](https://arxiv.org/abs/2506.04178) capabilities, [alignment](https://aclanthology.org/2025.findings-acl.39/) and [safety](https://arxiv.org/abs/2507.05455)  of LLMs.
 I am currently exploring recipes to develop general-purpose reasoning models and coding agents.